 The grants will be available to researchers and academics whose work has been adversely affected by Covid-19, or who are investigating the impact of climate change.

 RSE Research Re-Boot (Covid-19 IMPACT) Research Grant

 The first fund – the RSE Research Re-Boot (Covid-19 IMPACT) Research Grant – provides financial backing for academics of up to £25,000 to restart existing research or kick-start new work.
 The fund was created to support anyone whose work has been disproportionately impacted by Covid-19, and applications are particularly encouraged from one or more of the following groups: those who have taken on caring responsibilities due to Covid-19, disabled, LGBTQIA+, Black, Asian and Minority Ethnic (BAME) and/or Early Career Researchers (ECRs).

 Successful applicants will not only receive financial support but will also be part of a unique peer support network enabling the sharing of experience and knowledge and supported by input from RSE Fellows.

 RSE COP 26 International Climate Change Network Grant

 The second fund – the RSE COP 26 International Climate Change Network Grant – offers funding of up to £10,000 for existing research networks to assess the impact of climate change ahead of Scotland hosting COP26 later this year.

 The funding will help researchers who have been inhibited by travel restrictions across international borders to come together virtually with experts in their field to improve our understanding of solutions for our shared climate future.
 The funding is available as part of the RSE and Scottish Funding Council (SFC) agreement.

-Applications must be submitted by 3 March.
-Full details available in the RSE Awards section.
+Applications must be submitted by Wednesday 3 March 2021.